166th (Mickleover) Derby Scout Group

 With such a nice new headquarters the Group must have lots of money!

 We wish!
-The 'A little history' section on the Home page explains how our Group Scout Leader talked some construction companies into paying for a new Headquarters to be built; buy they don't contribute to the huge running costs, nor the building maintenance.
+The 'A little history' section on the Home page explains how our then Group Scout Leader talked some construction companies into paying for a new Headquarters to be built; buy they don't contribute to the huge running costs, nor the building maintenance.
 Building regulations only permit under-floor heating and it is expensive to run.

 Where does the Scout Group get the money that it needs to operate?

-It takes a lot of money to run a Scout Group and the only regular source of income is monthly subscriptions.
+It takes a lot of money to run our Scout Group and the only regular source of income is monthly subscriptions.
 These are not enough to support all the outgoings of the Group.
 Central and local government do not give grants to Scout Groups.
 A large part of the required costs come from Fund Raising Events.
 We are always looking for new ideas to raise money and for help running these events.
 Another potential source of income is donations from local companies.
-If you work for a company that has a social or community fund that donates to local charities, please contact one of the Leaders to discuss how this could be used.
+If you work for a company that has a social or community fund that donates to local charities, please contact one of the Regular Volunteers to discuss how this could be used.

 Without these Fund Raising Events the Scout Group is in real danger of folding.